 - Diesel powered vehicles, vehicles registered as antique, motorcycle, and title only vehicles.

-6) If the vehicle was purchased out of state have a Texas vehicle inspection done first; please ask the station for the VI-30 Form.
+6) If the vehicle was purchased out of state have a Texas vehicle inspection done first; please ask the station for the Vehicle Inspection Report (VIR).
 Verify that the vehicle identification number on the form matches your vehicle information and bring the form to the tax office.
 No alterations or errors will be accepted.
 Inspection station locater and information.

 7) Any supporting documents such as Release of Lien, Power of Attorney, etc. If the vehicle was a gift, please see our Gift Tax procedures below.